Manason/effective-fivem-lua/docs/events.md

 Event names should be in the form '{resourceName}:{client/server}:{eventName}' This allows the reader to tell at a glance what resource the event is triggered from, and whether the event should be handled on the client or server.

+### Past Tense
+An event should describe something that has already happened, without prescribing the desired reaction.
+This pattern recognizes that many event handlers may exist for the same event, which each handle the event in a different way.
+Therefore, event names should be past tense.

 ## Use a function instead of an event handler for single resource, non-networked events
 Events differ from functions in that one event can have many handler functions, versus a function call only executes one function.
 If the event is non-networked and only is intended to be handled by one resource, a function should be used instead.